Tips For Maintaining Your Mountain Bike

 Checking skewers is a key step in maintaining your mountain bike.

-They are responsible for ensuring the stay on your bike and should be checked every time you ride.
+They are responsible for ensuring the wheels stay on your bike and should be checked every time you ride.

 If the skewers are bent or loose, this will prevent you from replacing a wheel.